Rainbow saturation of graphs: Upper bounds for connected graphs

 The following proposition shows that for any $\ell \le k -2$, the $t$-rainbow saturation number of $H_{k, \ell}$ is linear in $n$ when the number of colours is sufficiently large. \begin{theorem} For any $2 \le \ell \le k-2$ and $t \ge k(k-1)$ we have that $\sat{t}{n}{H_{k, \ell}} = O(n)$. \end{theorem} \begin{proof} Let $G = K \cup L$ where $G[K]$ is a disjoint union of two cliques of size $k$, say $C_{1}$, $C_{2}$, and $L$ is independent set on $n - 2k$ vertices.
 Now, fix $\ell + 1$ vertices $C_{1}$ and $\ell + 1$ vertices of $C_{2}$ and join each vertex in $L$ to all of those vertices.

 Let $A, B \subseteq [k(k-1)]$, with $|A| = |B| = \frac{k(k-1)}{2}$ be a disjoint union of colours and $A' \subseteq A$, $B' \subseteq B$ be any subsets of size $\ell+1$.
 We shall describe the colouring of the edges of $G$.
 First, colour the edges of $C_{1}$ using distinct colours from $A$, and colour the edges of $C_{2}$ using distinct colours from $B$.
-Now given a vertex from $L$ colour the edges it is adjacent to using distinct colours from $B'$ if the edges are incident with $C_{1}$ and distinct colours from $A'$ if the edges are incident with $C_{2}$.
+Now, for every vertex $v\in L$ colour the edges incident with $v$ with distinct colours from $B'$ if the edges are incident with $C_{1}$ and distinct colours from $A'$ if the edges are incident with $C_{2}$.
 Note that in this colouring each vertex in $L$ is incident with $2(\ell+1)$ edge of different colours.

 We claim that there is no rainbow copy of $H_{k, \ell}$ in $G$.
 Suppose for contradiction that $W$ is a rainbow copy of $H_{k, \ell}$ in $G$.
 First let us find a copy of $k$-clique $C$ in $W$.
 Up to symmetry there are two cases: either $C$ uses all the vertices from $C_{1}$ or it uses $k-1$ vertices from $C_{1}$ and one vertex from $L$.
 In the former case the middle vertex must be in $L$ and the leaf vertex must be in $C_{2}$.
 Which is a contradiction since $C$ uses all colours of $A$ and the edge between the middle and leaf vertices uses a colour from $A' \subset A$, therefore $W$ is not rainbow.
-In the other case, when $C$ uses a vertex from $L$, say $z$, note first that $\ell = k-2$ and therefore the edges between $z$ and the rest of the clique $C$ use all of the colours from $B'$.
+In the other case, when $C$ uses a vertex from $L$, say $z$, note that $\ell = k-2$ and therefore the edges between $z$ and the rest of the clique $C$ use all of the colours from $B'$.
 Observe now that the middle vertex cannot be in $C_{2}$ since it has to be adjacent to at least two vertices of the clique $C$ (we assumed that $\ell \ge 2$).
 Also, the middle vertex cannot be in $L$ since it has to be adjacent to at least one vertex from $C_{1} \cap C$, hence must be incident with an edge of colour from $B'$ but all the colours of $B'$ have already been used by the edges incident with $z$.
-Therefore the middle vertex must be in $C_{1}$ but then the leaf is in $L$.
-The colour of the edge between the middle and leaf vertices is therefore in $B'$, which again gives a contradiction.
+Therefore, the middle vertex $z$ must belong to $C_{1}\setminus C$ and the leaf must be in $L$.
+This is impossible as $z$ is not joined to any vertex of $L$, which is a contradiction.